Eighth Year Coaching

 Third Year at Boston College

-Entering his seventh year coaching, his second at Boston College and his first as running backs coach.
+- Entering his eighth year coaching, his third at Boston College and his second as running backs coach

-Spent the 2012 season as assistant defensive line and assistant special teams coach at Boston College, his alma mater.
+- Returned to his alma mater as assistant defensive line and assistant special teams coach in 2012

-Helped lead RPI to an 8-2 record, a Liberty League championship and a berth in the NCAA Division III playoffs and was a member of the 2007 Liberty League Coaching Staff of the Year.
+- Helped lead RPI to an 8-2 record, a Liberty League championship and a berth in the NCAA Division III playoffs;was a member of the 2007 Liberty League Coaching Staff of the Year

 AS A PLAYER